 “Are you close to your mother?”

 He shrugged again.
 “Some days more than others.
 She’s very religious, as I said.
 She has her views; I have mine.
 Sometimes that means we don’t talk for a long time.
 I think it will be a while before we talk again.
 She begged me to go to church to beg for forgiveness for my sinning ways.
-I told her I was going to captain a pirate ship named the Revenge.
+I told her I was going to captain the Revenge.
 I could hear her voice half a mile down the road as I rode off.”

 That eventually led to an hours-long discussion between all ten of us (Hindy and Stacie couldn’t come down to second-class without being looked at very suspiciously, as I already mentioned) about our families, devotion, and loyalty, not just to them, but to ourselves.